Over 8 million tons of masks, other PPE waste polluting oceans, beaches, study finds - NewsBreak

 According to the study, the waste has been created by 193 countries, and 26,000 tons of that waste is already in the world’s oceans and further polluting beaches.

-The study researchers said that animals are getting caught in the plastics and even ingesting them, leading to injury and death.Court will take new look at masks in religious schools
+The study researchers said that animals are getting caught in the plastics and even ingesting them, leading to injury and death.Here’s what Gov. Holcomb says he needs in order to allow state’s public health emergency to expire

 El Paso resident John Zapata said people need to do a better job of being aware of the pollution that may be caused by the masks and other COVID-19 Personal Protective Equipment (PPE), such as gloves.